GinvLab/SeismicWaves.jl/docs/src/index.md

 # User guide

-**SeismicWaves** is a Julia package for seismic wave propagation using the finite difference method.
+**SeismicWaves** is a Julia package for seismic wave propagation using the finite difference method. `SeismicWaves` provides functions to solve the forward problem and the gradient of a misfit functional with respect to model parameters.

-This package provides some functions to solve inverse problems using the Hamiltonian Monte Carlo (HMC) method, as part of the [`HMCLab`](https://gitlab.com/JuliaGeoph/HMCLab.jl) project (see the  [`MCsamplers.jl`](https://gitlab.com/JuliaGeoph/MCsamplers.jl) package).
+This package additionally provides some functions to solve inverse problems using the Hamiltonian Monte Carlo (HMC) method, as part of the [`HMCLab`](https://gitlab.com/JuliaGeoph/HMCLab.jl) framework.